project-Shift/Iotascripts/README.md

 List so far:

-``SecureIOTASeedGenerator.ps1`` - generates as many seeds as you want, using the secure, cryptografic functions in .net
+**``SecureIOTASeedGenerator.ps1``** - generates as many seeds as you want, using the secure, cryptografic functions in .net

+**this script does not have the known issue of Get-random, as it uses a cryptographic-strong RNG, but use at your own discretion**